You’ve probably heard of silver dollars, but what about gold dollars?

 - Type III: Large Indian Princess Head (1856 to 1889)

-Depending on how you’re planning to collect gold dollars, you may opt to purchase one of each design type or, perhaps, even try for one of each date and mintmark.
+Depending on how you’re planning to collect gold dollars, you may want to purchase one of each design type.
+Or, perhaps you’ll even try for one of each date and mintmark.

-While there was a significant design change between Type I and Type II gold dollars, another major difference between the two is the diameter of the coin:
+While there was a significant design change between Type I and Type II gold dollar coins, another major difference between the two is the diameter of the coin:

 - Type I gold dollars measure 13 millimeters wide

-- Type II and Type III gold dollars have a 15 millimeter diameter
+- Type II and Type III gold dollars are 15 millimeters wide

 James B. Longacre designed each of the different gold dollar designs.
 If his name sounds familiar, it’s probably because he also designed other coins, including: